Terms for the Academic Year 2025/2026

 The entrance exam will be waived for applicants who graduated from a secondary school in the Czech or Slovak Republic and who passed a test from Czech or Slovak as part of their final exam if they duly apply for one of the bachelor’s degree programmes at the Faculty of Management, Prague University of Economics and Business and at the same time meet at least one of the following conditions:

-• they (no later than 30 april 2024) provide a certified copy of their mid-year report from the last year of secondary school and all mid-year and final report from the penultimate year of secondary school and the overall grade average from these reports is lower than 1.90;
+• they (no later than 30 april 2025) provide a certified copy of their mid-year report from the last year of secondary school and all mid-year and final report from the penultimate year of secondary school and the overall grade average from these reports is lower than 1.90 (incl.);

 • they have passed the elective final exam in Advanced Mathematics with a grade from “excellent” to “good”;